Master this 5-Step Negotiation Process

 Prepare An Offer They Can’t Refuse

 Then, you can prepare a variety of concessions that you’re willing to offer to maintain your working relationship with the other party.
-At this stage, you should also determine your BATNA (“best alternative to a negotiated agreement”).
+You should also determine your BATNA (“best alternative to a negotiated agreement”) at this stage.
 Lastly, your preparation will include setting the negotiation’s “ground rules”: where will you meet?
 At what time?
 For how long?

 2. Exchanging Information

 Next, you exchange information about your initial position with the other negotiating party.
 We all know the importance of creating an accommodating environment free of aggression and pressure.
-That’s why we suggest that you allow your prospect to start this stage of the sales negotiation.
+That’s why we suggest you allow your prospect to start this stage of the sales negotiation.

 Active listening skills are vital for understanding how your counterpart sees the situation during this stage.
 That way, you can help to reach an agreement that benefits everybody.
 Many salespeople opt to take notes that record all points made by the other party to be clarified later.

-Key negotiation skills needed to successfully complete this stage of the negotiation process are:
+Key negotiation skills needed to complete this stage of the negotiation process successfully are:

 Questioning